Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

     pass
 ```

-## Async send event data
+### Async publish events to an Event Hub

-Sends an event data and asynchronously.
+Publish events to an Event Hub asynchronously.

 ```python
 from azure.eventhub.aio import EventHubClient